-The Board of Directors considered and reviewed the application of the majority of the principles in the CG Code for Listed Companies for 2017 according to its business context (for the principles that cannot be or have not yet been implemented, supporting reasons were provided as part of the Board of Directors' resolution) except for the following matters.
+The Board of Directors considered and reviewed the application of most principles in the CG Code for Listed Companies for 2017 according to its business context (for the principles that cannot be or have not yet been implemented, supporting reasons were provided as part of the Board of Directors' resolution) except for the following matters.

-- 1. The Board of Directors stipulated a remuneration structure that encourages personnel's performance of duties to meet corporate key objectives and goals only for the position of President.
-As for personnel at lower levels, the President was assigned to determine their remuneration structure based on the principles of the remuneration structure of the President. - 2.
+- The Board of Directors stipulated a remuneration structure that encourages personnel's performance of duties to meet corporate key objectives and goals only for the position of President.
+As for personnel have been in process. - 2.
 At present, the Company does not have any policy regarding the requirement for an independent director to serve a directorship for a maximum of 9 consecutive years from the date of first taking the position.
 This is because the Board of Directors deemed that each independent director's independence is not subject to the length of term of office and that the 4 independent directors of the Company are knowledgeable, reliable and accepted by members of the public.
-Their opinions provided at the previous Board of Directors' meetings were independent and comprehensive, covering all key issues and creating value for the Company and its shareholders to support sustainable growth.

-3. The Board of director consists of directors with diverse qualifications, competency and experiences.
+Their opinions provided at the previous Board of Directors' meetings were independent and comprehensive, covering all key issues and creating value for the Company and its shareholders to support sustainable growth. - 3.
+The Board of director consists of directors with diverse qualifications, competency and experiences.
 Currently, the Board comprises four independent directors out of the total 10 directors, and a ratio is already considered for company's benefit and also its performance